tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

   The fact that you can't use Anki with WaniKani is a huge downside.

   Note that on the Internet you can find third-party Anki decks ripped from WaniKani.
-  If you want to try WaniKani, download them instead of using the site and paying for it.
+  If you want to try WaniKani, **download them instead** of using the site and paying for it.
 * It's a paid service.
 It costs money.
   It also means that if you want to keep reviewing so that you don't forget what you've already learned then you have to keep paying which is pretty lame.

-  Learning Japanese to from the beginning to fluency without spending any money is the main idea that stands at the core of our method.
+  Learning Japanese from the zero to fluency without spending any money is the main idea that stands at the core of our method.
 * It makes you learn isolated kanji readings and vocab out of context.
   Learning a bunch of similar information at the same time out of